zcdev/GifTastic/README.md

 ### Overview

-In this assignment, we were asked to use the GIPHY API to make a dynamic web page that populates with gifs of our choice.
-To finish this task, we must call the GIPHY API and use JavaScript and jQuery to change the HTML of our site.
+In this project, I used the GIPHY API to make a dynamic web page that populates with gifs of my choice.
+To finish this task, I called the GIPHY API and used JavaScript and jQuery to manipulate the DOM elements of the webpage.

 ### Technologies